Benneth-Paredis/ceaser-cypher-decrypt/README.md

 Still needs to be optimized alot.

 TO DO:
--Detect which shift amount is correct by detecting real words and then returning the shift value.
--add encrypt file to encrypt message via ceaser cipher.
+Detect which shift amount is correct by detecting real words and then returning the shift value. add encrypt file to encrypt message via ceaser cipher.